deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 that can be readily applied as is to any block lengths, beyond what it was trained on.
 We do not consider a trained decoder that only works for a fixed block length as an algorithm.

-The purpose of this exercise is two fold.
+The purpose of this exercise is twofold.
 First, our eventural goal is the discovery of new codes (encoder and decoder).
 Deomnstrating that deep learning can reproduce the optimal decoder for existing codes is a necessary intermediate step.
 Next, we want to impose additional constraints on the decoder, such as low latency.